A dual-pronged, defense + offense, Bitcoin investment approach. 100% retirement account compatible.

 That's where options come in.
 Layering on the amplifying power of call options on high-correlation companies has the potential to offset the drag.

-Call options can definitely be powerful, but they're not magic ;) We recommend learning the basics of how they work if you don't know already.
+Call options can definitely be powerful, but they're not magic ;) If you're not familiar with options, we recommend at least learning the basics.

-They come with some additional speculation (e.g. you have to try and choose a good strike & expiry) and risk (e.g. if they reach their expiration worthless, there's not an opportunity to rebound like you might have if you kept holding with stocks).
+Options come with some additional speculation (e.g. you have to try and choose a good strike & expiry) and risk (e.g. if they reach their expiration worthless, you lose the premium and there's not an opportunity to rebound like you might have if you kept holding with stocks).

 But the risk you take on is asymmetric - there's a limit to how much you can lose but no limit to how much you can gain.
 Having a good system with a constrained portion of your portfolio dedicated to calls can help take advantage of that asymmetric bet.